deltachat/deltachat-core-rust/deltachat-repl/README.md

 # Delta Chat REPL

-This is a simple [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) frontend built on top of Delta Chat core.
+This is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) frontend built on top of Delta Chat core.
-Its purpose is to help with quick testing during development, it is not meant for end users.
+Its purpose is to help with testing during development, it is not meant for end users.

 Dependencies:
 - if you want to use `getqr` you need `qrencode` (To install use your systems package manager)